This smoked leg of lamb is a moist and tasty twist on your classics roast lamb.

 - Peel and top and tail the carrots, then chop into even pieces of roughly 1 ½ inches to 2 inches long.
 Next slice in half lengthways and slice into strips roughly a quarter of an inch thick.

 - Place into a steamer for 10 minutes.
+Cooking time may differ depending on how many carrots you have in your steamer.

 - Drain water and put into a bowl, add butter, honey and salt and pepper and toss until butter is all melted and all carrots are covered.